setouchi-h/cc-marketplace/commands/create-pr.md

 - The PR will be created against the detected base branch (`${BASE_BRANCH}`), or the one provided via `--base`
 - Set `DRAFT_MODE=true` if the `--draft` flag is provided
 - Set `REVIEWERS` as a comma or space-separated list if `--reviewer` flags are provided (e.g., `REVIEWERS="user1 user2"` or `REVIEWERS="user1,user2"`)
+- Set `ASSIGN_ME=true` if the `--assign-me` flag is provided; the tool will try `--assignee @me` first and automatically retry without assignment if the repository does not allow you to assign issues.
 - If the default base branch cannot be detected via `origin/HEAD` or the GitHub API, the command fails with an error; pass `--base <branch>` or export `BASE_BRANCH` explicitly.

 ### 7. Handle the Result